 What Is Sleep Apnea?
 Hampton Roads, VA

-A sufferer can completely stop breathing numerous times per hour, and this can quickly turn into a deadly situation during the night or lead to dangerous situations in everyday life.
-It is a slow, persistent drain on both the length of life and the quality of life.
+A sufferer can completely stop breathing numerous times per hour.
+It can lead to dangerous instances in your everyday life or even death in extreme cases.
+It is a slow, persistent drain on your quality of life.

 Obstructive Sleep Apnea is gaining tremendous attention as an acute public health concern.
 A study by the Institute of Medicine reports that 50 to 70 million Americans suffer from disorders of sleep and wakefulness.
 One in five car accidents is associated with driver sleepiness.